 #37 FOMO: Fear Of Missing Out is one of the principles of persuasion used by marketers to boost conversions.
 Essentially, it means creating an anticipation around your content/offer/product so that people fear that they will miss something amazing if they don’t get access to it.

-#38 Gated content: It is content offered in exchange of contact information.
+#38 Gated content: Offer this and get lead data in exchange.
 Typically examples include, downloadable content like whitepapers, ebooks, case studies, guides, reports, but can also be non-downloadable like free consultations, product demos, free trials etc.

 #39 Guides: Similar to ebooks, guides are a lengthier lead magnet to create.
-They work as an exceptional lead nurturing magnet since they are educational in nature and can nudge prospects further in the purchase funnel.
+They work as an exceptional lead nurturing magnet.
+They are educational in nature and can nudge prospects further in the purchase funnel.

-#40 Hard bounce: It means the email bounced back to the sender without being accepted by the recipient’s mail server.
-Such email ids must immediately be removed from the subscriber list.
+#40 Hard bounce: It means the email bounced back to the sender.
+The recipient’s mail server didn't accept it.

-#41 Headline: Landing pages and blogs must have headlines that are engaging and should be relevant to the content on the page and relatable.
-It should motivate visitors to not just take an action like filling out the lead form but also share it with their peers.
+#41 Headline: Landing pages and blogs must have headlines that are engaging.
+Moreover, these headlines should be relevant to the content on the page.
+Otherwise, they may not take the action (filling out the lead form) or read/share your content with others.

 #42 Inbound marketing: Inbound marketing focuses on attracting customer attention through content like blogs, social media platforms, and search engines.
-It is based on pull strategy used by marketers to create brand awareness and get people to enter the marketing funnel by their own choice.
+It is based on pull strategy used by marketers to create brand awareness.
+The purpose is to get people to enter the marketing funnel by their own choice.

-#43 Interactive content: Content and tools like calculators, quizzes, assessments that provide an interactive, two-way communication are called interactive content.
-They help in lead generation and convert better than passive content (like blogs) because of valuable knowledge, insight and personalized experience it offers to users.
+#43 Interactive content: Content and tools like calculators, quizzes, online surveys and assessments that provide an interactive, two-way communication are called interactive content.
+They help in lead generation and convert better than passive content.
 Besides, it helps marketers educate, profile and nurture leads once they are in the marketing funnel.

-#44 Interactive whitepaper: A static piece of content which is transformed using interactive elements like visuals, animations, and questions is called interactive whitepaper.
-Users love it because it is not the passive consumption of content rather an experience.
-Ideally, they should be used in the MOFU or BOFU stage.
+#44 Interactive whitepaper: A static piece of content transformed using interactive elements like visuals, animations, and questions is called interactive whitepaper.
+As a matter of fact, users love it because it provides an experience and isn't one that is to be passively consumer.
+For this reason, it makes for an excellent MOFU or BOFU stage lead magnet.

 #45 Keywords: A targeted search phrase that internet users type in a search engine.
-Websites, blogs and landing pages must be search engine optimised which is to say that they should have a combination of short-tail and long-tail keywords that people search for in order to get more traffic and so improve chances of generating leads.
+Optimize blogs and websites for your search engine.
+They should have a combination of short-tail and long-tail keywords that people search for.
+This will improve traffic and so improve chances of generating leads.

-#46 KPI or key performance indicators: In marketing terms, KPIs help marketers keep track of how their marketing efforts are paying off.
+#46 KPI or key performance indicators: In marketing terms, KPIs help marketers keep track of performance.
+It helps to find whether their marketing efforts are paying off.
 They evaluate their performance against standard metrics such as customer acquisition cost, customer conversion ratio, landing page conversion rate etc.

 #47 Landing page: Landing page is a web page that has one goal - pushing people to take a certain action.
 Usually, it contains a lead capture form or a clickthrough button which helps marketers capture visitor information.
-They are usually linked to email campaigns and SEM campaigns.
+Email campaigns and SEM campaigns are landing page linked.

 #48 Lead: Any person who shares his/her contact information is called a lead.
 The lead can be generated through ebooks, whitepapers, quizzes, calculators, blog posts, website etc. They are a potential sales opportunity.

-#49 Lead capture form: Lead capture form is a critical element of a marketing campaign as this is what visitors fill to give their contact information and gain something in return.
-The design of the form and the messaging it contains has a direct impact on the completion rate.
+#49 Lead capture form: Lead capture form is a critical element of a marketing campaign.
+This is what visitors fill to give their contact information and gain something in return.
+For this reason, marketers should A/B test the lead form fields and design.
+Reason?
+It has direct impact on its completion rate.

-#50 Lead magnet: An irresistible offer that helps convert visitors to leads in exchange of their contact information is called a lead magnet.
-For example interactive content like quizzes, calculators, assessments, reports, guides, cheat sheets, checklists, webinars etc.
+#50 Lead magnet: An irresistible offer that helps convert visitors to leads.
+In exchange they provide contact info.
+This is a lead magnet.
+For example, interactive content like quizzes, calculators, assessments, reports, guides, cheat sheets, checklists, webinars etc.

-#51 Lead management: It is the process of tracking and managing leads right from the first stage of them entering the marketing funnel, handling their queries, filtering them based on lead quality, nurturing and finally converting them into customers.
+#51 Lead management: It is the process of tracking and managing leads right from the first stage of them entering the marketing funnel.

 #52 Lead segmentation: The process of grouping leads based on common characteristics like website behavior, geographical location, and demographics.

 #53 Lead scoring: Lead scoring refers to the technique of assigning a score to a lead based on various attributes like demography or behavior on the website.
-For example, if a lead downloads an ebook you might give them a score of 10 and if they ask for a demonstration you score them 40.
-Typically, lead scoring helps sales in prioritizing which leads should be given more attention.
+For example, if a lead downloads an ebook you might give them a score of 10.
+Similarly, if they ask for a demonstration you score them 40.

 #54 Lead to customer conversion ratio: It is calculated by dividing the total number of customers by the total number of leads.

-#55 Lead quality: Lead quality (whether high or low) confirms whether they are how likely they are to convert from a visitor to a customer.
-A high-quality lead, for instance, is one that matches any company’s buyer persona and hence it is better that the sales and marketing efforts are channelized to push them further down the purchase funnel.
+#55 Lead quality: Lead quality (whether high or low) confirms how likely they are to convert from a visitor to a customer.
+A high-quality lead, for instance, is one that matches any company’s buyer persona.

 #56 Lifetime value of customer: LTV refers to the projected revenue that a customer will generate during their lifetime.One of the best ways to improve LTV is by focusing on customer satisfaction which will eventually result in improved retention.